Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What this tool evaluates

-It evaluates whether the organization has the governance foundations to run meaningful AI red teaming and evaluate providers or tooling without wasting time.
+This assessment evaluates whether the organization has the governance foundations to run meaningful AI red teaming and evaluate providers or tooling without wasting time.

 What a pilot-only result does not mean